nyu-mll/jiant/README.md

 ```
 will run the demo config, but output to `$JIANT_PROJECT_PREFIX/my_exp/foobar`.

+### Saving Preprocessed Data

 Because preprocessing is expensive (e.g. building vocab and indexing for very large tasks like WMT or BWB), we often want to run multiple experiments using the same preprocessing.
 So, we group runs using the same preprocessing in a single experiment directory (set using the ``exp_dir`` flag) in which we store all shared preprocessing objects.
 Later runs will load the stored preprocessing.
 We write run-specific information (logs, saved models, etc.) to a run-specific directory (set using flag ``run_dir``), usually nested in the experiment directory.
 Experiment directories are written in ``project_dir``.
 Overall the directory structure looks like:

 ```
-project_dir
+project_dir  # directory for all experiments using jiant
-|-- exp1/ (e.g. training and evaluating on FooTask and BarTask)
+|-- exp1/  # directory for a set of runs training and evaluating on FooTask and BarTask
 |   |-- preproc/  # shared indexed data of FooTask and BarTask
 |   |-- vocab/  # shared vocabulary built from examples from FooTask and BarTask
 |   |-- FooTask/  # shared FooTask class object
 |   |-- BarTask/  # shared BarTask class object
 |   |-- run1/  # run directory with some hyperparameter settings
 |   |-- run2/  # run directory with some different hyperparameter settings
 |   |
 |   [...]
 |
-|-- exp2/ (e.g. training and evaluating on FooTask and Task3)
+|-- exp2/  # directory for a runs with a different set of experiments, potentially using a different branch of the code
 |   |-- preproc/
 |   |-- vocab/
 |   |-- FooTask/